JavaSaBr/jmb-font-generator/README.md

-## jME Font Generator 1.0.3
+## jME Font Generator 1.0.4

-It's a plugin for jME SpaceShift Editor to add an action to create jME bitmap fonts based on system fonts.
+It's a plugin for jMonkeyBuilder to add an action to create jME bitmap fonts based on system fonts.
-This plugin is embedded in the Editor since 1.1.0 version.
+This plugin is embedded in the Editor since 1.3.0 version.

-#### It requires jME SpaceShift Editor 1.1.0 or higher.
+#### It requires jMonkeyBuilder 1.3.0 or higher.

 This plugin is in plugins list of the editor: